netdata/netdata/collectors/charts.d.plugin/README.md

 ### X_create()

-The purpose of the BASH function `X_create()` is to create the charts and dimensions using the standard netdata plugin guides (**[External Plugins](../plugins.d/)**).
+The purpose of the BASH function `X_create()` is to create the charts and dimensions using the standard Netdata plugin guides (**[External Plugins](../plugins.d/)**).

 `X_create()` will be called just once and only after `X_check()` was successful.